Depth-dependent magnetic crossover in a room-temperature skyrmion-hosting multilayer: Results Discussion

+In a muon-spin rotation (\musr) experiment~\cite{blundell1999spin,blundell2021muon} spin-polarized muons are implanted in a sample where they interact with the local magnetic field at the muon site.
+After, on average, 2.2~$\mu$s, the muon decays into a positron and two neutrinos.
+By detecting these positrons, which are preferentially emitted in the direction of the muon-spin at the time of decay, we can track the polarization of the muon-spin ensemble.

-Next we turn to the application of LE-\musr\ to further understand changes in the magnetic states with depth from a local perspective.
-Simulations of the muon stopping profile in our sample, performed using the TRIM.SP software~\cite{sm,morenzoni2002implantation} [Fig.~\ref{fig:muon}(a)] demonstrate how the muons are distributed among the layers at different incident energies $E_\mu$.
+Simulations of the muon stopping profile in our sample performed using TRIM.SP~\cite{morenzoni2002implantation} [Fig.~\ref{fig:muonZF}(a)] demonstrate how the muons are distributed among the layers at different incident energies $E_\mu$.
 Owing to the spread in the stopping profile, it is possible to distinguish the top layers from those deeper layers within the sample, although it is not possible to solely probe the layers of the sample nearest the substrate.
-The profile for a single trilayer is shown in Fig.~\ref{fig:muon}(b) where, for each energy, the multilayer with the most muons stopping in it are compared, normalized by the maximum probability.
-We find that most muons stop in the Ta layer, with fewest stopping in the MgO layer.
-There are sufficient muons stopping in all layers to probe the magnetism throughout the sample and there is no significant change in the proportion stopping in each material as a function of $E_\mu$.
+The proportion of muons stopping in each layer type is shown in Fig.~\ref{fig:muonZF}(b), and demonstrates that in the range $\simeq2$--$16$~keV the proportion of muons in magnetic/non-magnetic layers does not change.
+In magnetic thin films, the dipolar field extends into nonmagnetic layers with a length scale determined by the size of magnetic modulations~\cite{tsymbal1994evaluation,krieger2019topology}; in our case, this is likely to be 10s of nm, matching the length scale of the skyrmions.
+There are sufficient muons stopping in all layers to probe the magnetism throughout the sample.

-In zero applied field (ZF) we expect the system to host helical magnetic order.
+In zero applied field (ZF) we expect the system to host relatively disordered helical magnetic order.
 ZF \musr\ measurements at $T=295$~K as a function of $E_\mu$ show the existence of two distinct regimes of behavior, classified by different implantation depths.
 (For all measurements the muon spin is initially rotated approximately 10\degree\ out of the plane of the film.)
-The differences with $E_\mu$ can be seen in the muon asymmetry $A(t)$, [Fig.~\ref{fig:muon}(c)].
-To track the changes we parameterize the data~\cite{sm,pratt2000wimda,james1975minuit,suter2012musrfit} using $A(t)= a_1^\text{ZF}\exp\left(-\lambda_1 t\right)\cos\left(\gamma_\mu Bt+\phi_0\right) + a_2^\text{ZF}\exp\left(-\lambda_2 t\right) + \sum_{i=3}^4a_i\exp\left(-\sigma_i^2t^2\right)$.
-Many of these parameters are energy-independent~\cite{sm}, leaving the component with amplitude $a_1^\text{ZF}$ containing the majority of the information about the variation of the magnetic properties with depth.
-The $a_1^\text{ZF}$ component arises from muons that stop in sites where the muon spin and local field $B$ are not parallel, leading to coherent spin precession.
-The relaxation rate of this component depends both on the static distribution of fields at the muon site, and the dynamic fluctuations.
-The change in $B$ with $E_\mu$ is shown in Fig.~\ref{fig:muon}(d).
+The differences with $E_\mu$ can be seen in the muon asymmetry $A(t)$, [Fig.~\ref{fig:muonZF}(c)].
+To track the changes we parameterize the data~\cite{sm,pratt2000wimda,james1975minuit,suter2012musrfit} using